Swasthik: Plot

 The movie starts in Baramulla in Jammu and Kashmir, with a woman photographer who is running away from a terror attack.
 She is able to get to an Indian Army camp and shows the army men the photos of one of the men leading the attack.
 The scene then shifts to Bangalore, where the militant arrives dressed in Hindu clothes and meets his Muslim parents.
-He is then attacked by them and is taken away to a hospital to treat his injuries, while his parents are arrested and jailed.
+He is then attacked by his parents and is taken away to a hospital to treat his injuries, while his parents are arrested and jailed.

 The CBI chief (Srinath) visits them, who reveal that they could not bear to have a terrorist, who killed innocent people as their son, and that is why they attacked him.
 The CBI team then reaches the hospital where they find out the terrorist has escaped.
 In a slum in Bangalore a man named Guru (Raghavendra Rajkumar), who looks like the terrorist lives with his family, which consists of his parents, sister and grandmother.
 He is arrested when the police mistake him for the terrorist, being released soon after.
 He is however repeatedly arrested because of the actions of the terrorist, i.e. Guru's look-alike.
 It soon becomes clear however that Guru and the terrorist are one and the same.